enzo-project/enzo-dev/doc/manual/source/developer_guide/NewTestProblem1.rst

 so read these pages carefully.

-We strongly recommend reading everything that proceeds this page on the `Tutorials? </wiki/Tutorials>`_ page, especially the version control and regression testing.
+We strongly recommend reading everything that proceeds this page on the :doc:`../tutorials/index` page and the page about version control and regression testing, :doc:`DiffVersions`.

 Lastly, please give your problem a reasonable name.
 I'll be using ``MyProblem`` throughout this tutorial.
 Please change this to something